 Pyrolysis-GC-MS analysis

-Pyrolysis gas chromatography-mass spectrometry (py-GC-MS) is an analytical method that is used to break down complex molecular mixtures by exposing them to intense heat, after which different components are separated and their concentrations measured.
-Py-GC/MS is one of the definitive methods for detecting microplastics in water and other environmental samples.
+Pyrolysis gas chromatography-mass spectrometry (py-GC-MS) is an analytical method used to break down complex molecular mixtures by exposing them to high heat, after which the components are separated and their concentrations measured.
+Py-GC-MS is one of the definitive methods for detecting microplastics in environmental samples and complex biological matrices.

 Microplastic analysis with pyrolysis GC-MS